duderstadt-lab/mars-docs/examples/flow-Magnetic-Tweezers.md

 ##### Adding regions for different activities to the archive

 In the experiment conducted, different flow settings and magnet rotations were applied at certain time points to probe for certain DNA behaviors.
 These time points are annotated in the archive using ‘regions’.
-In this example a [groovy script] (https://github.com/duderstadt-lab/fmt-scripts/blob/master/Step1_Add_Regions.groovy))assigns these automatically.
+In this example a [groovy script](https://github.com/duderstadt-lab/fmt-scripts/blob/master/Step1_Add_Regions.groovy))assigns these automatically.
+It is the first one out of three groovy scripts used.
 If you are interested in groovy scripting you can check out our tutorials [here](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/).

 <p align='center'>